Kitchen Divas

 • Preheat your oven to 400 degrees.
 Prepare your muffin pan, mini or regular, with cooking spray.
 Get out all of your ingredients and get them measured.

 • Fry bacon, over medium heat until crisp, about 5 minutes.
 Add green onions, pinch of salt, and pepper, and stir for less than a minute.
-Transfer mixture to platter to cool while getting your muffin batter ready.
+Transfer mixture to paper towel lined plate or platter to cool while getting your muffin batter ready.

 • Whisk flour, cornmeal, baking powder, baking soda, and remaining salt in medium bowl until combined.
 Set aside.